Welcome to our class page

 General Information for Parents/Carers

-Mrs Martin teaches on Monday, Tuesday and Thursday.
-Mrs Evans teaches on Fridays and Mr Hicklin teaches us on Wednesdays.
+Mrs Martin teaches on Monday, Wednesday and Thursday.
+Mrs Evans teaches on Fridays and Miss Dowland teaches us on Tuesdays.

 Monday - Maths & Reading Planners